igorlg/demo-tf-vpc-endpoint-toggle/README.md

 }
 ```

-The module will create the necessary VPC Interface endpoints required by each AWS service in the Default VPC.
+The module will create the necessary VPC Interface endpoints required by each AWS service.

+# Note

+In this example, the VPC and Subnets where Endpoints will be created are the default VPC and the default Subnet for each AZ.